iscoe/dragonfly/README.md

 ### Multi-token tagging
 1. Select tag mode as with single token tagging.
-2. Hold down the control key on Linux or option key on MacOSX and click on each token from left to right.
+2. Hold down the control key on Linux and Windows or option key on MacOSX and click on each token from left to right.
 3. If cascade is on, it will not cascade to tags that have already been tagged.

 ### Selecting tokens